BenTheChi/giphy-story/README.md

 # giphy-story
 Creates a gif storybook from text.
-Start with 'npm start'
+Start with 'npm start'.
+Original design and creation by Ben Chi.

 Features:
 - Parses text input into sections according to punctuation and newlines